 After returning to Florida I was asked to work part-time for the British edition of The National Enquirer, clearing photo copyrights for use in the UK.
 It fit my needs and I was happy for the work.

 In 2006, the Great Stupid National Enquirer Experiment, which involved firing its Florida staff and moving it to New York with a new staff of British hires, was deemed a failure (who knew?) and came to an inglorious end after a year.
 The Brits were let go, the paper moved back to Florida and some old hands rehired.
 I was one of them.

 I thoroughly enjoyed rejoining many of the people I had worked with and knew from years past and it was difficult for me to make the decision to finally stop working.

 But hey, I wasn’t getting any younger and I felt for a long time that I needed to document some of the personal stuff I did in my life for my family and interested friends.
 Having a job was for too long a way too convenient excuse for not doing any of that.
 April 6, 2011 was my last day of work.

 I have completed entering my journal and photos of my 2003 canoe trip down the Mississippi River and I hope you enjoy reading it.
 I am also using this site to blog about things I see and photograph in my ramblings.
-If you want to be alerted as I finish the other empty pages of this project, please use the Email Subscription button on the right panel and I will drop you the occasional progress report.
+If you want to be alerted to new posts, please use the Email Subscription button on the right panel.